Spark DDL

 LIKE db.sample2

-USING arctic
+USING mixed_iceberg

 TBLPROPERTIES ('owner'='xxxx');